Nazku-com/GitTrashCan-CLI/README.md

 ```
 This will perform the same operation on the specified repository.

-## GUI Version

-A graphical user interface (GUI) version of GitTrashCan is currently under development and will be released soon.
-Stay tuned for updates!

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.